 In late June 2020, researchers discovered two vulnerabilities in the Adning Advertising plugin.
 One of them was critical, with a CVSS (Common Vulnerability Scoring System) score of 10.
 The Adning plugin is a premium plugin with more than 8,000 customers.
 It is an advertising manager for WordPress sites.
 The solution helps site owners manage their ads.

 Adning Advertising Plugin Vulnerabilities: What You Should Know

-Wordfence researchers were able to determine that the vulnerabilities were exploited in the wild in very limited attacks.
+Wordfence researchers determined that attackers exploited the vulnerabilities in limited attacks.

-According to the security report, this vulnerability is associated with the plugin’s functionality to upload banner images.
-In order to provide this functionality, the plugin utilized an AJAX action, _ning_upload_image.
-The issue stems from the fact this AJAX action was available with a nopriv_ hook, meaning that any visitor to the site could leverage it, even if they were not logged in, Wordfence said.
+The weakness stems from the plugin’s functionality to upload banner images.
+To provide this functionality, the plugin utilized an AJAX action, _ning_upload_image.
+The issue originates from the AJAX action, which was available with a nopriv_ hook.
+This means that any visitor to the site could leverage it, even if they were not logged in, Wordfence said.